 Q? – WHAT CHRISTIAN GROUP RUNS YOUR CAMP?

 A. – Higher Ground is organized and supported by Generations Camp Ministries.
-We have been running camps around the world for the past 40 years and we have had over 100,000 campers during that time.
+We have been running camps around the world for over 50 years and we have had over 100,000 campers during that time.

 We are a cross-denominational ministry.
 Our staff come from different Christian churches and at camp we focus on the simple and unifying faith of the grace and love of Jesus Christ.